alexandrebarachant/muse-lsl/README.md

 `pip install git+https://github.com/peplin/pygatt`

+Note: Another option for connecting to Muse on Windows is [BlueMuse](https://github.com/kowalej/BlueMuse/tree/master/Dist)

 You will also need to find the MAC address of your Muse headset. **This code is only compatible with the 2016 version of the Muse headset.**